Summer Camp & Programs

 Make Your Child a Happy Camper!

-Everyone dreams of camp–exploring creeks, singing silly songs, and frolicking in the forest.
+Everyone dreams of camp–exploring creeks, playing games in the woods, and making new friends.
 The Kenai Watershed Forum is happy to offer week-long day camps, and a Tree Planting Workshop!

 All sessions will involve fostering a connection to nature through a hands-on, immersion in the outdoors, allowing them to see, feel, smell, and directly experience the flora and fauna of the Kenai Peninsula watershed for themselves.